jameshughes89/cs102/src/site/asn1.rst

 * You have asked us to do something you never taught us.
     * Good thing google exists and you're capable of learning learn on your own.
+    * Jokes aside, reading docs and figuring out how to do stuff is a huge part of your job.

 * Can I email you or the TA for help?
+    * Absolutely, *buuuuut*
+    * Tell me all the things you have tried before emailing.
+If it's a short list, I may ignore you.
-    * Absolutely, *buuuuut*, do not send me code, do not send me screenshots of code, do not try to describe chunks of code in english, etc.
+    * Do not send me code, do not send me screenshots of code, do not try to describe chunks of code in english, etc.
     * Email is appropriate for quick clarification questions.
     * Anything beyond that should be addressed at office hours.
     * Please do not just send the email anyways to fish and see if I will answer --- I won't, and I'll be annoyed.